StackmateNetwork/stackmate-core/resources/docs/api.md

 script(conditions)
 ```

+We use only one of the following 2 script types:
+- `wpkh` for segwit single sig
+- `wsh` for multi-condition segwit scripts

 Where conditions involve keys, the extended key format is

 ```
-[fingerprint/hardened_path]key/unhardened_path
+[key_source]key/unhardened_path
 ```

-Making the extended key format in a deposit descriptor as
+Key source tells us the parent fingerprint and the hardened derived path used to reach this child key

 ```
-[fingerprint/purpose'/network'/account']key/0/*
+[fingerprint/hardened_path]
+i.e.
+[fingerprint/purpose'/network'/account']
+eg: [6eg88e/84h/0h/1h]
 ```

-And the format in a change descriptor as (done internally)
+Making the extended key format in a descriptor as

 ```
-[fingerprint/purpose'/network'/account']key/1/*
+[fingerprint/purpose'/network'/account']key/*
 ```

 Where the complete derivation path in isolation is represented as